 No smoking is permitted on the Sanctuary grounds (including the parking lot).
 This poses a major fire risk to the Sanctuary as well as also being very irritating for the wolfdogs sensitive olfactory senses.

 Children are not allowed to run, wander, or behave loudly on the Sanctuary grounds.
 In order to ensure a stress-free environment for the wolfdogs, children must be monitored at all times and kept close by.
 Any parent or child not respecting our policies will be asked to leave immediately.
 Check Tour Descriptions for age requirements.
 The minimum age requirement to visit the Sanctuary is 6 years old.
+Unfortunately, there are no tour options suitable for kids under 6 years old.

 Tours run in all weather conditions; rain or shine, -30C or +30C.
 Please ensure that you dress for the weather as you will be outside for the duration of the tour, and wear appropriate footwear as this is a walking tour.
 On cold winter days, we highly recommend snow pants, gloves, a toque and a warm coat!
 We kindly ask you don't wear any fur products.